mpv-player/mpv/DOCS/man/en/ao.rst

         Automatically create connections to output ports (default: enabled).
         When enabled, the maximum number of output channels will be limited to the number of available output ports.
+    std-channel-layout=alsa|waveext|any
+        Select the standard channel layout (default: alsa).
+JACK itself has no notion of channel layouts (i.e. assigning which speaker a given channel is supposed to map to) - it just takes whatever the application outputs, and reroutes it to whatever the user defines.
+This means the user and the application is in charge of dealing with the channel layout. ``alsa`` uses the old MPlayer layout, which is inspired by ALSA's standard layouts.
+In this mode, ao_jack will refuse to play 3 or 7 channels (because these don't really have a defined meaning in MPlayer). ``waveext`` uses WAVE_FORMAT_EXTENSIBLE order, which even though it was defined by Microsoft, is the standard on many systems.
+        The value ``any`` makes JACK accept whatever comes from the audio filter chain, regardless of channel layout and without reordering.
+This mode is probably not very useful, other than debugging or when used with fixed setups.

 coreaudio (Mac OS X only)
     native Mac OS X audio output driver